SFTtech/openage/doc/reverse_engineering/game_mechanics/selection.md

 ### Selection Box

 The selection box is the easiest way to select multiple units of any type in AoE2.
-When the player draws the box around the units he wants to select, the units inside the box will be added to the selection queue, **going from the top to the bottom of the box** until the limit of 40 units is reached.
+When the player draws the box around the units they want to select, the units inside the box will be added to the selection queue, **going from the top to the bottom of the box** until the limit of 40 units is reached.

 The tolerance factor is also used here, which can result in units which are slightly outside of the selection box to be selected.